xavidelamo/mgci-docs/docs/source/annexes/annex1.rst

 - Select DEM to download - choose a DEM of resolution similar to your Land cover dataset. e.g. if your landcover is 300m resolution you should use a DEM that has a cellsize of 300m or lower,

 - next define the extent to download.
-Use the buffeed country boundary layer crated in Step A0.
+Use the buffeed country boundary layer created in Step A0.
  This will ensure correct calculation of the real surface area layer which needs a DEM that goes beyond the boundary of the country as it used surrounding (focal) cells during it's calculation.